CurveDocs/curve-resources/docs/lending/faq.md

 ### When depositing collateral, how do I adjust and select my collateral deposit price range?
 The price range can be optionally adjusted and customized during the initial loan creation process.
-In the UI, the **`"Advange Mode"`** toggle provides further insights into this range.
+In the UI, the **`"Advanced Mode"`** toggle provides further insights into this range.

 ### What happens when the collateral price drops into my selected range? (soft-liquidation)